sanbrasp/searchandsortalgorithmpractice/README.md

 ---

-### Repo history note
+#### Repo history note

-This repo was assembled from three originally separate projects using `git subtree`, preserving commit history where it existed. `SearchAlgorithmPractice.Tests` did not have prior history and was added as a fresh commit.
+This repo was initially assembled from three separate projects using `git subtree`, preserving commit history where it existed.

 ---